Thermal Endurance of Suspended Thin-Film Lithium Niobate up to 800 {\deg}C: Thermal Endurance up to 550 C

 \section{Thermal Endurance up to 550 $^\circ$C}

 To test the thermal endurance of the suspended thin-film LN platform, we performed a cycle of characterization and annealing.
 The devices are characterized at room temperature in air, with a focus on the thermal effects following an annealing round.
-The anneal is performed in vacuum, with a ramp rate of 100 $^\circ$C for heating/cooling to/from the target temperature.
+The anneal is performed in vacuum, with a ramp rate of 100 $^\circ$C/hour for heating/cooling to/from the target temperature.
 The ramp rate is selected to avoid the pyroelectric effects of LN \cite{thermalshock, pyroelectric}.
 The target temperature is maintained at a constant level for 10 hours.
 The first anneal has a target temperature of 250 $^\circ$C, and subsequent rounds increase the target temperature by 50 $^\circ$C.

-The optical microscope images reveal minor visual changes in the physical structure until around 500 $^\circ$C (Fig. 5).
-For the devices shown, there are no visual changes before 400 $^\circ$C. After 500 $^\circ$C, the LN cracks due to stress release, as indicated by the black spots next to the devices.
+The optical microscope images reveal minor visual changes in the physical structure until approximately 500 $^\circ$C (Fig. 5).
+For the devices shown, no visual changes are observed before 400 $^\circ$C. After 500 $^\circ$C, the LN cracks due to stress release, as indicated by the black spots next to the devices.
 Although the cracking occurs in the suspended region, it does not cause the devices to collapse.
 The devices may crack after a lower temperature annealing round, but will mostly maintain their appearance after cracking until 550 $^\circ$C.

-The resistivity drops after the first anneal at 250 $^\circ$C, and increases with subsequent annealing rounds (Table IV).
+The resistivity drops after the first anneal at 250 $^\circ$C, and increases with subsequent annealing rounds (Table V).
 The resistivity is calculated from averaged resistance measurements with DC probes on the meandering line resistivity structures.
 After the initial anneal, the resistivity drops significantly by 16.39\%.
 The initial anneal can clean defects from the metal film, but subsequent anneals increase the resistivity.
 After an anneal at 450 $^\circ$C the resistivity is larger than its initial value, having increased to 38.80 \textmu{}$\Omega\cdot$cm from 35.39 \textmu{}$\Omega\cdot$cm.
 After 550 $^\circ$C, the resistivity increases to 48.20 \textmu{}$\Omega\cdot$cm.
 Although no changes are visible from the optical microscope images, defects such as grain coarsening are forming in the metal structure \cite{pt1}.